CredLancer/SuperLancers/README.md

     7. The Org will now check my work and hopefully approve using **Request Network**.
 Ok, it’s been approved, which triggers an Experience Credential (EC) for project completion.
     8. Now the Org and I can give a vote to eachother using **Semaphore Protocol**.
 #### How it's Made
-We used the following technologies to build LancersZK:
+We used the following technologies to build SuperLancersZK:

 - **TalentLayerID** contract to set up a social id upon registration, which then manages job requests and proposals
 - **Railgun Protocol**: both our user personas, Orgs (DAO) and Freelancers, need a Railgun wallet to interact with our dApp.
 The UI allows for a new user to use an existing Railgun wallet using WalletConnect, or create a new Railgun wallet using a Metamask wallet.
 Next, the Org can send a shielded transaction to an escrow smart contract upon confirming a Freelancer to work on a Quest.
 Once the funds are released from the escrow account they are stil zk-snark encrypted all the way to the Freelancer’s Railgun wallet.